SPEAR Missile System

 SPEAR EW isn’t simply restricted to land targets.
 It could be used for maritime strike to blind or confuse a ship.

-As Tempest becomes a reality in the next couple of decades, later version of and successors to SPEAR will have built on this early development and possible operational experience of using swarms of different variant ‘mini cruise missiles’.
-It is certainly possible that we will see SPEAR, SPEAR-EW and SPEAR-GLIDER in service in the next decade or so, with SPEAR leading the way on the RAF/RN’s F-35B fleet as a lead in to Tempest and FCAS.
+As Tempest becomes a reality in the next couple of decades, later versions of and successors to SPEAR will have built on this early development and possible operational experience of using swarms of different variant ‘mini-cruise missiles’.
+It is certainly possible that we will see SPEAR, SPEAR-EW and SPEAR-GLIDER in service in the next decade or so, with SPEAR leading the way on the RAF/RN’s F-35B fleet as a lead into Tempest and FCAS.

 The UK has a long and successful track record with guided weapons, as I am sure we all know, the world’s first practical guided weapon, the Brennan Torpedo, was operated by men of the Royal Engineers, SPEAR is the latest in this long line, a bright future hopefully awaits.